hmrc/jenkins-job-builders/README.md

 1. Run `./gradlew clean test` locally to test your changes.
 The test suite will ensure the Builders are capable of producing the expected config XML for Jenkins.

+## Examples

+Examples can be found in the [Jenkins Jobs repository](https://github.com/hmrc/jenkins-jobs)

 ## License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").